isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/add-barcode.md

 # Add a barcode to the PDF output

-Barcodes can be useful to include information that can be easily processed by machines.
-Similarly, QR codes can be used for the links that readers can open with their mobile devices.
+Barcodes are useful for including information that can be easily processed by machines.
+Similarly, QR codes are used for the links that readers can open with their mobile devices.

-This tutorial helps you to add barcodes on the top of every page in the PDF output.
+This tutorial helps you to add barcodes on top of every page in the PDF output.

 ## Steps to generate a barcode